 - An opportunity to develop your skills with surrogate patients before entering work settings

-- The incorporation of the College of Optometrists’ pre-registration year means that upon completion of your degree you will be a registered Optometrist
+- The incorporation of the College of Optometrists’ pre-registration period means that upon completion of your degree you will be a registered Optometrist

 - Access to a variety of practice placements including placements in hospitals